qilinz/Knights-Tour-Puzzle/README.md

 By running the program:
 1. Users will be asked to define the board dimension.
 ![image1.png](Interface/image1.png)
 2. Board is then set up and users can play the game by clicking the squares.
+Next possible moves are presented with the count of the 2-step further moves.

 ![](Interface/movie1.gif)

 3. Users can withdraw their last move by pressing `backspace`

 ![](Interface/movie2.gif)